AISHIK999/Botterfly/README.md

 * Written Python and uses Telethon library
 * This is just the initial commit.
 More plugins would be added soon
-* If you have any suggestions, or if I made any mistakes, please connect with me on [Telegram](https://t.me/AISHIK999)
+* If you have any suggestions, please connect with me on [Telegram](https://t.me/AISHIK999)

 **The environments variables are:**
 1. Telegram oriented variables